OWASP/wrongsecrets/README.md

 ## Help Wanted

 Ofcourse we can always use your help to getmore flavors of "wrongly" configured secrets in to spread awareness!
 We would love to get some help with a Google Cloud or Azure integration for instance.
 Do you miss something else than a cloud-provider as an example?
 File an issue or create a PR!

+### Note on development

+If you want to build containers to try out new challenges, use `docker build --build-arg "argBasedPassword=this is on my commandline" --build-arg "spring_profile=without-vault"` to test without vault integration.